yann-eugone/rtd-tutorial/docs/bridges/symfony-console.rst

 The `RunJobCommand <https://github.com/yokai-php/batch-symfony-console/blob/0.x/src/src/RunJobCommand.php>`__
 can execute any job.

-The command accepts 2 arguments :
+The command accepts 2 arguments:

 * the job name to execute
 * the job parameters for the ``JobExecution`` (optional)

-Examples :
+Examples:

 .. code:: console